Tiamut

 Tiamut is a character appearing in American comic books published by Marvel Comics.
-Created by artist Jack Kirby, the character first appeared in Eternals vol. 1 #18 (December 1977).
+Created by artist Jack Kirby, the character first appeared in Eternals #18 (December 1977).
 He is a renegade member of the race of god-like Celestials.
 He rebelled against Arishem the Judge after believing that his fellow Celestial had violated protocol.
 In response, the other Celestials of the Fourth Host subdued him, leading to his exile deep within the Earth.
 In modern times, the Dreaming Celestial awakened and selected the Eternal Makkari as his prophet.
-The character is known under the codenames The Communicator and The Dreaming Celestial.
+The character is also known as Tiamut the Communicator and the Dreaming Celestial.

 Publication history

-The Dreaming Celestial debuted in Eternals vol. 1 #18 (December 1977), and was created by artist Jack Kirby.
+The Dreaming Celestial debuted in Eternals #18 (December 1977), and was created by artist Jack Kirby.
 He later appeared in Eternals vol. 2 #9 (June 1986), #11-12 (August–September 1986), Silver Surfer Annual #2 (1989), Fantastic Four #340 (May 1990), Fantastic Four #25 (January 2000), Heroes Reborn: Ashema #1 (January 2000), Heroes Reborn: Doom #1 (January 2000), The Eternals (2006—2007), Uncanny X-Men #496 (May 2008), and The Incredible Hercules #116 (June 2008).

-Furthermore, the Dreaming Celestial received an entry in the Official Handbook of the Marvel Universe Update '89 #2.
+The Dreaming Celestial received an entry in the Official Handbook of the Marvel Universe Update '89 #2.

 Fictional character biography

 The Dreaming Celestial is a renegade Celestial named Tiamut.
-He claims that during the Second Host to visit Earth, he resisted the Host's decision to not turn the Earth over to the Horde and was exiled and his spirit trapped in the "Vial".
+He claims that during the Second Host to visit Earth, he resisted the Host's decision to not turn Earth over to the Horde and was exiled and his spirit trapped in the "Vial".
 Tiamut is sealed under the Diablo Range in California until he is discovered by Ghaur, who temporarily releases his power.
 He is reawakened by the Deviants and acts as a beacon for the Horde as he proceeds to "judge" Earth.
 This leads to his confrontation with Fulcrum and his ascending from the state of being a Celestial.

-After the events of "Heroes Reborn", the Dreaming Celestial found a loophole out of his prison, a gateway into the Heroes Reborn Universe.
-The Dreaming Celestial learned that one of his star-spawned kin was the guardian of the pocket universe.
-He concluded that the only way out of that pocket universe was through her, the Celestial Ashema.
-The Dreaming Celestial plotted her demise, and was soon opposed by Doctor Doom, Lancer, Technarx, and several other heroes.
-The Dreaming Celestial captured Ashema and escaped to Earth-616, where he was thwarted by Doom and the Fantastic Four.
+After the events of "Heroes Reborn", the Dreaming Celestial finds a loophole out of his prison: a gateway into the Heroes Reborn universe.
+The Dreaming Celestial learns that one of his star-spawned kin is the guardian of the pocket universe.
+He concludes that the only way out of the pocket universe is through her, the Celestial Ashema.
+The Dreaming Celestial plots Ashema's demise, but is opposed by Doctor Doom, Lancer, Technarx, and several other heroes.
+The Dreaming Celestial captures Ashema and escapes to Earth-616, where he is thwarted by Doom and the Fantastic Four.

-In an alternate future, the Dreaming Celestial awoke and turned Galactus into a weapon that would consume the entire universe, leaving the Dreamer to become the nucleus and founder of a new, darker reality.
-The Fantastic Four, Thor, Iron Man, and Gladiator thwarted his plans, resulting in Galactus consuming the Renegade.